ETHZ-TEC/LWB/README.md

 LWB uses Glossy as underlying communication and time-synchronization primitive.
 Glossy provides two services that are fundamental to LWB's operation: one-to-all network flooding and network-wide time synchronization.
-That is, in multi-hop wireless networks Glossy can send a packet from one node to all others within a few milliseconds and at a reliability close to 100%, while synchronizing all nodes to within microsecond accuracy.
+That is, in multi-hop wireless networks Glossy can send a packet from one node to all others within a few milliseconds and at a reliability close to 100%, while synchronizing all nodes to within sub-microsecond accuracy.
 Unlike most wireless protocols, Glossy takes advantage of packet collisions rather than fighting against them.
 It deliberately forces multiple nodes to send the same packet at nearly the same time, thereby taking advantage of the [capture effect](https://en.wikipedia.org/wiki/Capture_effect) and [constructive interference](https://en.wikipedia.org/wiki/Interference_(wave_propagation)) to harness different forms of diversity.